 “Maj.
 Gen., The Adjutant General of the Army”

-Since he died at sea, Pvt, Carl H. Franklin’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Since he died at sea, Pvt, Carl H. Franklin’s name appears on the Walls of the Missing at the American Military Cemetery at Manila.
 After the war, in 1959, his brother had a headstone placed at Midwest Garden of Memories in Waterloo, Iowa, where he was living.